Zira3l137/NormalMapGen/README.md

 ```
 python normal_map_generator.py <input_directory> [options]
 ```
+First execution of this script will take some time as it will download and setup necessary dependencies.
+Further executions will be faster.

 Each script in this repository can be used separetely as a command line tool for better flexibility and control.
 Use `-h` to see the available options.